AtharvaKulkarniIT/ParkinsonsTelemonitoringInsights/README.md

 ## Dataset

 We use the [UCI Parkinsons dataset](https://archive.ics.uci.edu/dataset/189/parkinsons+telemonitoring) for this data science project.
-The dataset includes information about various symptoms and features related to Parkinson's disease.
+The dataset includes information about various symptoms and features related to Parkinson's disease.Motor UPDRS and Total UPDRS are target variables in this dataset.

 ## Preprocessing